 But payroll remains a crucial part of the business process, and as a result, entrepreneurs can’t afford to make mistakes.

-Here are five tips you should consider when doing your payroll that will save you a heap of stress:
+Here are four tips you should consider when doing your payroll that will save you a heap of stress:

 1. Check all your employee details